humio/kubernetes2humio/README.md

 the Humio ingest token from the `fluentd-humio-ingest-token` secret.

 As per the normal setup, fluentd output is buffered, and uses TLS for nice log confidentiality.
-It also appends kubernetes metadata such and pod name and namespace to each log entry, wrapping raw logs in a standard json structure.
+It also appends kubernetes metadata such as pod name and namespace to each log entry, wrapping raw logs in a standard json structure.